Specific Policies Pertaining to Badge Admission and Academic Policies

 Earning a Badge

-After successfully completing the required coursework for a particular badge and earning a cumulative GPA of a 3.0 or higher, students will be awarded an electronic badge from Hofstra University.
+After successfully completing the required coursework for a particular badge and earning a cumulative GPA of 3.0 or higher, students will be awarded an electronic badge from Hofstra University.
 This badge can be posted on social media and networking websites and/or on an electronic resume.
 Students may request official transcripts from the Office of Academic Records as evidence of earned credits.
-Diplomas and invitations to commencement ceremonies are academic privileges that are not extended to students completing a badge program.
+Diplomas and invitations to commencement ceremonies are academic privileges that are not extended to non-matriculated students completing a badge program.